Data plays a critical role in the management of my flock.

 estimate of individual annual labor requirements is assigned to each

+principle differentiator is the number of assisted births.
 The goal of the labor tracking

 is to make sure that production levels are optimized with labor

-labor is a limited resource.
+requirements.
 Labor requirements have been used in

 determining ewe lamb selections starting with the 2013 crop.